 The Carolina Thread Trail Initiative is working to network a series of public trails throughout 15 counties in the greater Charlotte region.
 The Timken Sports Complex in the City of Union is a partnership between private industry and local government.
 The City of Rock Hill continues to work with private partners to help redevelop the "Textile Corridor," a series of abandoned textile mill properties along West White Street near downtown.
 The "Cotton Factory," a \$12 million remodeled office complex project, anchors the eastern end of the Textile Corridor and is an excellent example of a textile facility conversion.
 The City of Rock Hill also is partnering with Comporium Communications to redevelop the east end of Main Street.
 The "Downtown East" project would redevelop several blocks of downtown Rock Hill into a 1.8 acre park, along with new retail/office space, condominiums and a full service hotel.
 During this year the City of Rock Hill and Comporium completed construction on Fountain Park Place a "green" 48,000 square foot building that houses office and retail space and may be adaptable to other uses.
+The actual fountain at the park has been completed and has become a destination for visitors and residents alike coming to the downtown area.

-The City of Rock Hill has also partnered with Clemson University and a local technology firm, Stark Lean Marketing Communications, to create a technology incubator within the Citizens Building on Main Street.
+The City of Rock Hill has also partnered with Clemson University and a local technology firm, Stark Lean Marketing Communications, to create a technology incubator within the Citizens

+Building on Main Street.
 The incubator provides business "know how" and other resources to local technology startups.

-Comporium Communications also announced that it had expanded its Zipstream broadband connectivity into several area business parks in the City including Knowledge Park.
+Comporium Communications expanded Zipstream broadband connectivity has proven to be very beneficial to several area business parks in the City and will aid in the development of Knowledge Park.